Puppies of Violet Standard Poodles

 the ages of Day 3 to Day 16.
 (Dr.Carmen L. Battaglia of Breeding Better Dogs)

-New Guidline to Vaccines.
+New Guideline to Vaccines

 Please donate to this most worthy research of the Rabies Vaccine!